shahbour/disable-default-paging/README.md

 # disable-default-paging

-The idea of this project is to show how to disable default paging by not sending page parameter .
+The idea of this project is to show how to control the paging by using the parameter page.

 If we don't send page parameter we will receive a List and all projection do work to customize the result